Pilot Operated, Spool Type, Slip-In Valve – PDMC10S30P

-When de-energized, port 1 (consumer) is vented via tank port 3.
-Pump port 2 provides a constant small flow of pilot oil to tank port 3.
+When it has no energy, it vents the port 1 (consumer) via tank port 3.
+The pump port 2 provides a constant small flow of pilot oil to tank port 3.
 When the inlet pressure and the volume required fluctuates, it provides an almost constant outlet pressure – depending on the energization of the coil.

-- Low pressure drop due to CFD optimized flow path
+- A low pressure drop due to CFD optimized flow path

-- Control pressure reduction is possible right down to 0 bar.
+- A control pressure reduction is possible right down to 0 bar.